Definition of Quapaw in English:

 noun (plural same or Quapaws)

-1A member of an American Indian people of the Arkansas River region, now living mainly in NE Oklahoma.
+1A member of an American Indian people of the Arkansas River region, now living mainly in northeastern Oklahoma.

 - It was a place where the Quapaw and choctaws paddled dugout canoes, ivory-billed woodpeckers shredded bark from ancient trees, and mallard ducks rained down ahead of the first autumn blue norther.